FilmColors/VIAN/_docs/source/Shortcuts.rst

 Shortcuts
 =========

-Important keybindings, listed according to the binding key
+Important keybindings, listed according to the binding key.

 Most bindings with the CTRL-key are the same as in other programs as well: